React Router Framework

 });

-file to report any unhandled errors from your error boundary:
+Update your app/root.tsx file to capture unhandled errors in your error boundary:

 export function ErrorBoundary({ error }: Route.ErrorBoundaryProps) {